 - Artificial Intelligence & Multi-agent Systems

-Dr. Ghoroghi obtained a BSc in Industrial Engineering in 1992 at Amirkabir University of Technology, Tehran.
-He then went onto obtain a masters at Esfahan University of Technology before beginning a career in industry at Bahman Manufacturing Co. where he worked various roles from both technical and managerial.
+Dr Ghoroghi obtained a BSc in Industrial Engineering in 1992 at Amirkabir University of Technology, Tehran.
+He then went onto obtain a masters at Esfahan University of Technology before beginning a career in the industry at Bahman Manufacturing Co. where he worked various roles from both technical and managerial.
 He innovated, planned and implemented Quality Assurance during his time there and redesigned assembly lines for the factory.
-He was also involved in technology transfers abroad and set up networks for engineering students to be able to gain valuable work experience in industry.
-He remained there until 2015 when he came to the UK to further pursue academia.
-He was also a board member at Saipa Glass Co and later became a Management Consultant to Bahman Manufacturing Co.
+He was also involved in technology transfers abroad (Cuba) and set up networks for engineering students to be able to gain valuable work experience in the industry.
+He was also a board member at Saipa Glass Co and later became a management consultant to Bahman Manufacturing Co.

-During this time, Dr. Ghoroghi was also teaching at the University of Science and Culture where he later became Head of the Industrial Engineering department and a Professor Assistant.
-He worked there until 2018 before joining the BRE Trust Centre.
+During this time, Dr Ghoroghi was also teaching at the University of Science and Culture where he later became Head of the Industrial Engineering department and a Professor Assistant.
 In 2008, he came to the UK to pursue a PhD, before changing his field from industrial engineering to computer science and moving to Imperial College.
-From there he obtained an MSc and a PhD focusing on Game Theory, and began teaching short crash courses in Iran while being involved in research in the UK.
+From there he obtained an MSc and a PhD focusing on Game Theory and began teaching short crash courses in Iran while being involved in research in the UK.

-Dr. Ghoroghi has over two decades of experience in academia He then taught at the School of Engineering, University of Science and Culture where he later became professor assistant.
+Dr. Ghoroghi has over two decades of experience in academia He then taught at the School of Engineering, University of Science and Culture in Iran where he later became professor assistant.

 Courses he has taught include: